felixnyamweya/wpsso-schema-json-ld/readme.txt

 * *Improvements*
 	* None
 * *Bugfixes*
-	* Fixed the caching index key for singular pages with multiple JSON code blocks (like the home page).
+	* Fixed the JSON data cache index key for singular pages with multiple JSON code blocks (like the home page).
 * *Developer Notes*
 	* None